We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-- Zenni: Lower-cost alternative that offers single-vision, bifocal, or progressive prescription glasses from under $10.
+- Zenni Optical: Lower-cost alternative that offers single-vision, bifocal, or progressive prescription glasses from under $10.
 It also features a similar virtual try-on service as Quay Australia.
 Learn more about Zenni here.

 - Frames Direct: Offers up to 60% off prescription lenses across various well-known brands, including Oakley, Ray-Ban, and Fossil.
 It is currently developing a virtual try-on service for customers to use at home.

 - GlassesUSA: Offers a range of prescription and non-prescription sunglasses and eyeglasses.
-Prescription ranges start at $29.
+Prescription ranges start at $38.
 The company also offers 65% off the first order in return for signing up for promotional emails.
-Learn more GlassesUSA here.
+Learn more about GlassesUSA here.

 The American Academy of Ophthalmology (AAO) recommends that all young adults in their 20s and 30s have an eye test every 5-10 years.
 Adults aged 40 should have a baseline eye test close to turning 40, or sooner if they have symptoms of sight loss or a family history of vision loss or eye problems.

 People must have an eye test to determine the type of prescription lens that they need.
 People should visit their eye doctor for an examination if they experience any of the following, whether they have a current prescription or not:

 - difficulty reading small print or reading words at a distance